History and Governance of The Presbyterian Church Building Corporation

 Approvals of all applications

-Capital projects require approvals from a congregation, a presbytery, the General Assembly Committee on Church Architecture, The Presbyterian Church Building Corporation Executive Committee and a financial institution funding the loan.
+Capital projects require approvals from a congregation, a presbytery, the General Assembly Church Architecture Committee, The Presbyterian Church Building Corporation Executive Committee and a financial institution funding the loan.
 In addition, local jurisdictional approvals will be required.
 Final approval of all applications is at the sole discretion of The Presbyterian Church Building Corporation.

 Financial requirements for all capital projects

 All applications for capital projects must include the following: